-In conclusion, Mr. Chairman and members of the Subcommittee, the FDIC and the RTC are vitally concerned with the threat that fraud and insider abuses pose to the continued safety and soundness of insured institutions and the deposit insurance funds.
-We believe that our aggressive enforcement efforts, the increased penalties and stronger enforcement authority provided to us in FIRREA, and the legislative initiatives now being considered in H.R.
-5050 will prove to be a formidable deterrent to financial institution fraud and abuse.
+In conclusion, Mr. Chairman and members of the Committee, the FDIC and the RTC are vitally concerned with the threat that fraud and insider abuses pose to the continued safety and soundness of insured institutions and the deposit insurance funds.
+We believe that our aggressive enforcement efforts, the increased penalties and stronger enforcement authority provided to us in FIRREA, and the legislative initiatives now being considered by the Congress will prove to be a formidable deterrent to financial institution fraud and abuse.